drimpossible/drimpossible.github.io/blog/life/reviewing_for_dummies.md

 date: 2019-06-10 00:00:00 +0000
 ---

-Now, that I am partially confident about putting the guidelines I used out.
-I still think we should keep undergrads like me out of reviewing, I was scared that I might give horrible reviews when I write them all by myself that I pieced together this guide to help myself.
+Now, that I am partially confident about putting the guidelines I used out, here it is.
+This guide is aimed at the structural aspects of a good review.
+I agree that we should keep undergrads like me out of the reviewing process, since we lack the domain knowledge aand experience to provide a good review.

+These guidelines are **directly sourced** from the incomplete list in the references section.
+I've added the structure after I decided to post this online, so if I missed your blog/slides but sourced from it, please let me know.
+I'll gladly cite it.
+Apologies!

 Table of Contents
 =================